NunoyHaxxana/Celestia/VAMMAC/README.md

 ```

-Select Option 1 and wait to script install complete
+Select Option 1 Install

+and wait to script install complete
-After complete

-Select Option 2 and wait to script install complete
+Select Option 2 Get Wallet
+and wait to script install complete

-After complete

-Select Option 3 and wait to script install complete
+Select Option 3 Get Node ID
+and wait to script install complete

-After complete

-Select Option 4 and wait to script install complete
+Select Option 4 Restart
+and wait to script install complete

 ![image](https://user-images.githubusercontent.com/83507970/229556254-406f0a1f-32ec-4a14-9c06-f0671a67d105.png)

+Select Option 6 Quit
+for quick menu